dan1sh11/task_manager/README.md

 - User registration and authentication
 - Secure password storage using Werkzeug hashing
-- Add, edit, delete, and mark tasks as completed
+- Add, track, delete, and mark tasks as completed
 - Multiuser support with individual task lists
 - Responsive frontend built with HTML, CSS, and Vanilla JavaScript
 - Persistent storage using SQLite